GavPri/clean-mealz/README.md

 ## Deployment

 * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    * In the GitHub repository, navigate to the Settings tab
+    * In the GitHub repository, navigate to the code and automation section on the left of the screen.
     * From the source section drop-down menu, select the Master Branch
     * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
     * The live link can be found here